-Prepared by Joyce D. Ubl, Master Gardener and Carlin Munnerlyn, Extension Agent, Clemson University.
-(New 07/09.)
+Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 08/15.
+Prepared by Joyce D. Ubl, Master Gardener and Carlin Munnerlyn, Horticulture Extension Agent, Clemson University.
+New 07/09.Images added 8/15.

 If you are looking for a safe, effective and low toxicity alternative to more toxic pesticides for the control of many undesirable insects in your garden, insecticidal soaps may fit the bill.
 Insecticidal soaps have many advantages when compared to other insecticides.
 They are inexpensive to use, are among the safest pesticides, leave no harsh residue, are natural products that are virtually non-toxic to animals and birds, and can be used on vegetables up to harvest.
 Most beneficial insects are not harmed by soap sprays.

 Small, soft-bodied insects such as aphids, mealybugs, thrips, scale crawlers and spider mites are most susceptible to the soaps.
-While it is not completely understood how the soaps work, they appear to disrupt the cellular membranes of the insect.
-They may also remove protective waxes that cover the insect, resulting in dehydration.
+Insecticidal soaps kill by suffocation, they appear to disrupt the cellular membranes of the insect, and they remove protective waxes that cover the insect, resulting in dehydration.
 Insecticidal soaps are also an effective leaf wash to remove honeydew, sooty mold and other debris from leaves.

 Soaps are made when the fatty acid portion of either plant or animal oils are joined with a strong alkali.
+They are potassium salts of fatty acids.
 Commercial insecticidal soaps are a highly refined version of liquid dish soap.
 While you could make your own insecticidal soap mixture, there is a substantially increased risk of plant injury with them.
 Dry dish detergent and all clothes-washing detergents are far too harsh to use on plants because of all the additives in them.
 Some soaps and detergents are poor insecticides.

 To test for plant sensitivity, spray a small area and wait 24 hours to see if any damage occurs.
 Plants under water stress should not be sprayed.